 Our history of Arab cinema at the Oscars starts with the first Arab film to be submitted to the Academy Awards, Youssef Chahine’s Cairo Station.
 The film was submitted for consideration by Egypt in 1959.
 While it did not receive the nomination, it does mark the beginning of the history of Arab cinema at the Oscars.

 Egypt was the first Arab nation to submit to the Academy Awards, and is the Arab nation with the largest film industry, however Egyptian films have never received a nomination for Best Foreign Language Film.
 Egypt has submitted 34 films as of 2019.

 The first Arabic-language film to ever be nominated is The Battle of Algiers.
 It is an Italian-Algerian historical war film from Italian writer and director Gillo Pontecorvo, shot in Algeria.
 It was nominated for Best Foreign Language Film in 1967 and then for Best Screenplay and Best Director in 1969.

-The first film nominated for Best Foreign Language Film by an Arab country was a film entitled Z, an Algerian-French political thriller directed by Greek-French film director Costa-Gavras.
+The first film nominated for Best Foreign Language Film submitted by an Arab country was a film entitled Z, an Algerian-French political thriller directed by Greek-French film director Costa-Gavras.
 It was submitted by Algeria in 1969 and it won the Oscar for Best Foreign Language Film, making it the first win for an Arab country!
-This despite the film not being in Arabic or made by an Arab filmmaker.
+This is despite the film not being in Arabic or made by an Arab filmmaker.
 It was also nominated for Best Picture the same year but lost to Midnight Cowboy.

 The 1960s also saw the first Arab actor nomination in 1962.
 Egyptian actor Omar Sharif received a nomination for Best Supporting Actor for his role in Lawrence of Arabia.